CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-4.md

 ## Here is what you will learn ##

 - Create and use a Text Analysis Service
-- Integrate Text Analytics API into Application
+- Install and run Sentiment Analysis Service as Container
 - Create and use a Computer Vision Services
+- Create and use a Custom Vision Services
-- Integrate Computer Vision API into Application
+- Install and run Computer Vision Service as Container

 ## Create and use a Text Analysis Service ##